Do your kids have a fear of sleeping alone?

 So you are fed up with having feet in your face.
 You are so over the whole sharing your bed idea.
 You salivate at the idea of actually having a full night’s sleep.
 You dream about dreaming again.
-You are determined to get your kids to sleep in their own bed.
+You are determined to get your kids to get over their fear of sleeping alone.
 You had a firm talk with your kids about your new plans.
 It is a done deal, or so you think.

 Your kids scoff at your plans.
 Your vision crumbles before you ever begin.
 Goodbye eight hours of restful sleep.
 Hello, coffee and sleepless nights.

 But wait, don’t give up.
-Getting your kids to sleep in their own bed takes time and determination.
+Getting your kids to get over their fear of sleeping alone takes time and determination.
 It also requires you to not make these five mistakes:

 Parents will often tell me, “It is not like he is going to want to be in my bed forever!”
 Um, actually, yes – he might want to.
 I see kids every year in my practice who refuse to get out of their parents’ bed.
 I am talking about teenagers.

 If you think your kids will just naturally one day decide they prefer their room, you might be disappointed.
-There are some kids who will never feel comfortable leaving your bedroom.
+There are some kids who will never get over their fear of sleeping alone.